FindMySchool LogoFindMySchool

 The main caveat is logistical: entry is limited, oversubscription is severe, and tutoring is practically essential.
 For families securing a place, the school delivers excellent academics, genuine pastoral care, and opportunities for development beyond the curriculum.

 Yes.
 The school was rated Good by Ofsted in October 2021 across all areas (Quality of Education, Behaviour and Attitudes, Personal Development, Leadership and Management, and Sixth Form Provision).
-GCSE results rank 123rd (top 3%, FindMySchool data), and A-level results rank 425th in England (top 16%).
-One student is currently reading Land Economy at Cambridge, reflecting the university pipeline.
-The school offers comprehensive enrichment in sport, music, drama, and STEM, making it more than academically selective alone.
+GCSE results rank 276th for academic outcomes (FindMySchool data), and A-level academic results rank 641st in England.
+Current published GCSE data shows 65.4% of grades at 9-7, while 60% of A-level entries achieve A*-B. The school offers comprehensive enrichment in sport, music, drama, and STEM, making it more than academically selective alone.

 Entry is highly competitive.
-In 2024, 526 applications competed for 148 Year 7 places (a 3.55:1 ratio).
-Admission depends on passing the Gloucestershire Grammar Schools Entrance Test (GL Assessment), with a qualifying standard set annually based on candidate scores (typically achieving top 25%).
+Families should follow the current Gloucestershire secondary transfer timetable for Year 7 entry and the school's latest grammar entrance-test arrangements.
+Admission depends on passing the Gloucestershire Grammar Schools Entrance Test (GL Assessment), with a qualifying standard set annually based on candidate scores.
 Even pupils who pass the qualifying standard face further selection by score ranking.
 Tutoring is practically universal, and placement is never guaranteed.
 Families should be prepared for rejection and have alternative secondary schools in mind.

 Denmark Road is a state school with no tuition fees.
 As a state grammar school, it is free to attend.
 Families should budget for uniform, school trips, music lessons (if pursued), and other standard extras, but the core education is publicly funded.